Lake Clark National Park and Preserve: Ecology

-Major birds of prey as well as terrestrial mammals in the park include bald eagle, golden eagle, Dall's sheep, moose, caribou, peregrine falcon, and timber wolf.
+Major birds of prey as well as terrestrial mammals in the park include bald eagle, golden eagle, Dall's sheep, moose, caribou, peregrine falcon, and Interior Alaskan wolf.
 Smaller mammals include coyotes, marten, Arctic and red foxes, wolverine, river otter, beaver and Canadian lynx.
 Marine mammals include sea lion, beluga whale, harbor seal, and porpoise.
 Both black and brown bear species are present in the park.
 Black bears use all areas of the park and preserve, except the higher elevations.
 Brown bears are most numerous along the coast.
 A recent survey found that about 219 bears graze in salt marshes during the summer in the coastal areas of the park.
 Caribou have recently declined in population size from 200,000 to 30,000 due to an unknown cause.

 Weather in the park is extremely variable.
 Marine air from the Pacific Ocean meets drier air of the continental airmass over the park.
 The average summer temperature is between 50 and 65 F with highs around 68 F and typical winter lows of 1 F. Snow can happen at any time.